hajrahmuzammal-glitch/HHMCoreLMS/README.md

 ## Design Decisions and Corrections

 These are the decisions made deliberately upfront and the problems identified and corrected during development.
 The decisions show architectural thinking.
-The corrections show the ability to evaluate work critically and change course.

 ---

 **Manual Mapping over AutoMapper**